 Read my FoxNews.com article:

-My family of four flew to 6 destinations with 1 year all for less than $100 per flight for all of us — and you can do it even more cheaply — by using the Southwest Companion Pass.
+My family of four flew to 6 destinations with 1 year all for less than $100 per flight for all of us — and you can do it even more cheaply — with the help of this handy benefit.

 Over a period of one year we traveled to San Diego; Marco Island, Florida; Anaheim, California; Denver, Colorado and the Rocky Mountains; New York City and Orlando — and we’re still going strong, rarely ever paying for a flight FOR FOUR PEOPLE.

-I’ll show you step-by-step how to earn the pass, pick your Companion, accumulate tons of Southwest points and stretch those points as far as possible to extend your travels.
+I’ll show you step-by-step how to earn this perk, pick your Companion, accumulate tons of Southwest points and stretch those points as far as possible to extend your travels.

-But, before you start reading, I’ve put together an overview of the Pass along with some commonly-asked questions to get you started.
+But, before you start reading, I’ve put together an overview along with some commonly-asked questions to get you started.

 Top Questions About the Southwest Companion Pass

-The Southwest Companion Pass is the best deal in travel and one of the easiest ways to begin traveling nearly free.
-Southwest Airlines allows travelers to bring along one Companion of their choice for up to two years once they have earned 110,000 qualifying Southwest Rapid Rewards points in ONE CALENDAR YEAR (that’s January 1-December 31, folks :)).
-Rapid Rewards are the loyalty currency for Southwest Airlines.
+It is the best deal in travel and one of the easiest ways to begin traveling nearly free.
+Southwest Airlines allows travelers to bring along one Companion of their choice for up to two years once they have earned 110,000 qualifying Rapid Rewards (the airline’s frequent flyer program) points in ONE CALENDAR YEAR (that’s January 1-December 31, folks :)).

 The trick is earning those 110,000 points.
 Sounds like a lot, doesn’t it?